An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Results and Discussion

-The color map in Fig.\,\ref{fig:anVsnum-single} (a) shows the fluid velocity at different space-time coordinates obtained from the exact solution for Couette flow in this reference case.
-Subtracting the CNN-predicted flow fields from the exact solution yields the error plots, these are illustrated in, Fig.\ref{fig:anVsnum-single} respectively for (b) CNN-trained on analytical data, and (c) CNN-trained on numerical data at every timestep.
-The color bar ranges from blue at early times to yellow at the final timestep, with intermediate shades indicating the temporal progression.
-For anCNN (panel b), the errors are larger at longer times compared to those for numCNN which exhibits pronounced errors at the beginning, yet these diminish significantly with time, ultimately yielding more accurate long-term predictions than anCNN.
-One can readily notice, from the mean squared error reported in Table\,\ref{tab:weights-comparison}, that numCNN learns the target weights with lower MSE.
-To highlight the model’s precision when trained on the analytical solution versus the numerical solution, the weights in this table are shown up to eight decimal places.
+The color map in Fig.\,\ref{fig:anVsnum-single} (a) shows the analytical solution for fluid velocity \eqref{eq:couette-sol} at different space-time coordinates.
+The anCNN is trained on this analytical data giving a set of weights, \\ $[ 1.09673750, -2.19871980, 1.09427700]$.
+These clearly differ from the finite difference weights $[1, -2, 1]$ as the training process aims to return an effective 3-point stencil operator which will optimally match the analytical solution, on average, over the whole spatio-temporal dataset.
+There is no correct solution, unlike the numerical case, so mean squared error in the training for the anCNN is $\mathcal{O}(10^{-7})$, much larger than training numCNN on numerical data (where error was $\mathcal{O}(10^{-12})$ and the resulting weights effectively match the numerical stencil $[1.00002768, -1.99997274, 1.00002768]$).
+Subtracting the anCNN and numCNN predicted flow fields from the analytical solution yields the error plots, these are illustrated in, Fig.\ref{fig:anVsnum-single}(b) analytical minus anCNN, and (c) analytical minus numCNN.
+The time color bar in (b) and (c) ranges from blue at early times to yellow at the final timestep, with intermediate shades indicating the temporal progression.
+For anCNN (b) errors are initially much smaller but grow larger at longer times compared to those for numCNN which exhibits pronounced errors at the beginning.
+Because it is trained using the entire spatial-temporal analytical dataset, the anCNN operator must have a lower total error than numCNN when compared to the analytical solution.
+To quantify error norms over time for anCNN and numCNN models a further analysis is carried out where, we compared the time evolution of the CNN reconstruction error for the analytically trained model and the numerically trained model using the analytical solution as the common reference.
+The anCNN error was computed as the root mean square $L_2$ error between the anCNN prediction and the analytical solution, while the numCNN error was computed as the corresponding difference between the numCNN prediction and the same analytical solution.
+The equation used is;

+where, $E(t_n)$ is the error at timestep $t_n$, $u_{CNN}$ is either anCNN or numCNN and $u_{analytical}$ is the analytical reference solution.
+Equation \ref{l2error} is the time resolved root mean square (RMS) $L_2$ error relative to the analytical solution.
+In figure \ref{CNNerror}, the resulting time-resolved comparison shows that anCNN gives a smaller early-time error, whereas numCNN exhibits a larger initial transient but decreases over time and becomes lower than anCNN at later times.
+This indicates that numCNN provides improved long-time rollout accuracy when both models are evaluated against the analytical reference solution.